JTCyberTech/Cybersecurity-Home-Labs/Google Certificate IT Support/Course 1/Module 1/Introduction to IT Support/Computer Architecture Overview.md

   - Importance of user interaction: Responding to emails, fixing computers, etc.
   - Goal: Apply knowledge to fix real-world issues using problem-solving tactics.

-- **Course Preview**
-  - Meet Devin, the next instructor, who will teach about hardware.
-  - Learn to build a computer from its component parts.
-  - Exciting and practical lessons ahead.